rutwickjain87/testapp/README.md

 # Postgres App

 A sample K8s Postgres app that is deployed as a stateful set using CSI(Container Storage Interface).
-CSI enables dynamic provisioning, taking snapshot and restoration of persistent volumes from a given volume snapshot.
+CSI enables dynamic provisioning, taking snapshot and restoration of persistent volumes.

 #### Objetive
 The aim of this guide is to list down the steps required to deploy Postgres statefulset and test out the volume snapshot and restore features.
 Using the snapshot, the postgres app should be able to restore the data from the restored persistent volume.

-A high level breakdown of the worflow:
+A high level breakdown of the workflow:

-1. provision K8s cluster - this guide is based on Minikube K8s cluster but any K8s cluster can work
+1. provision K8s cluster
 2. deploy Postgres stateful service
 3. create a Snapshot of the persistent volume attached to the Postgres statefulset
 4. create a new persistent volume from the above Snapshot